Añjali Mudrā

-Statue with hands in most common Anjali Mudra position.
+Statue with hands in the Añjali mudrā position.

-A Japanese statue of the Bodhisattva Mahasthamaprapta, doing Añjali Mudrā.
+A Japanese statue of the Bodhisattva Mahāsthāmaprāpta, performing Añjali mudrā.

 Añjali Mudrā is a hand gesture mainly associated with Indian religions and arts, encountered throughout Asia.
-It is a part of Indian classical dance such as Bharatanatyam, yoga practice, and forms part of the greeting Namaste.
-Among the performance arts, Anjali Mudra is a form of non-verbal, visual communication to the audience.
-It is one of 24 samyukta mudras of the Indian classical arts.
-There are several forms of the Anjali Mudra such as the brahmanjali.
+It features in Indian classical dance such as Bharatanatyam, yoga practice, and forms part of the greeting namaste.
+Among the performing arts, Añjali mudrā is a form of non-verbal, visual communication to the audience.
+It is one of 24 saṃyukta mudrās of the Indian classical arts.
+There are several forms of the Añjali mudrā such as the brahmāñjali.

 The gesture is incorporated into many yoga asanas.
-The modern yoga pose praṇāmāsana involves standing upright, with the hands in Añjali Mudrā.
+The modern yoga pose praṇāmāsana involves standing upright, with the hands in Añjali mudrā.

 As a gesture, it is widely used as a sign of respect or a silent greeting in India and other parts of Asia.
-It is also used among East Asian Buddhists, Chinese religionists, and Shintoists and adherents of similar Asian traditions.
+It is also used among East Asian Buddhists, Chinese religionists, Shintoists, and adherents of similar Asian traditions.
 The gesture is used as a part of prayer or for worship in many Indian religions and other Eastern religions.

-In sculpture, the Anjali mudra is common at entrances and in relief works of historic temples such as the Lingobhavamurti of Shaivism.
-It differs from Namaste by being a non-verbal gesture, while Namaste can be said with or without any gesture.
-According to Bhaumik and Govil, the Anjali mudra and Namaskara mudra are very similar but have subtle differences.
-The back of the thumbs in Anjali mudra face the chest and are perpendicular to other fingers, while the thumbs in Namaskara mudra are aligned with the other fingers.
+In sculpture, the Añjali mudrā is common at entrances and in relief works of historic temples, such as the Lingobhavamurti of Shaivism.
+It differs from namaste by being a non-verbal gesture, for namaste can be said with or without any gesture.
+According to Bhaumik and Govil, the Añjali mudrā and Namaskara mudrā are very similar but have subtle differences.
+The backs of the thumbs in Añjali mudrā face the chest and are perpendicular to the other fingers, while the thumbs in Namaskara mudrā are aligned with the other fingers.